sergey-dryabzhinsky/dedupsqlfs/README.md

     # and touches hidden file in mount_point directory.
     # So umount may fail in that time.
 Call it repeated with some lag:
     $ umount mount_point || sleep 0.5 && umount mount_point
+    # Or yout can disable it with switch `--no-cache-flusher`

 ## Status